-Military and business leaders have been dealing with risk since the beginning of the history of war and commerce.
-In most cases, decision makers have looked at the risks of a particular project, acknowledged their existence, and moved on.
+Businesses have been dealing with risk since the beginning of the history of commerce.
+In most cases, managers have looked at the risks of a particular project, acknowledged their existence, and moved on.
 Little quantification was performed in the past.
-In fact, most decision makers look only to single-point estimates of a project's benefit or profitability.
-Figure 3 shows an example of a single-point estimate.3 The estimated net revenue of \$30 is simply that, a single point whose probability of occurrence is close to zero.4 Even in the simple model shown in Figure 3, the effects of interdependencies are ignored, and in traditional modeling jargon, we have the problem of garbage-in, garbage-out (GIGO).
+In fact, most decision makers look only to single-point estimates of a project's profitability.
+Figure 3 shows an example of a single-point estimate.
+The estimated net revenue of \$30 is simply that, a single point whose probability of occurrence is close to zero.2 Even in the simple model shown in Figure 3, the effects of interdependencies are ignored, and in traditional modeling jargon, we have the problem of garbage-in, garbage-out (GIGO).
 As an example of interdependencies, the units sold are probably negatively correlated to the price of the product, and positively correlated to the average variable cost, ignoring these effects in a single-point estimate will yield grossly incorrect results.
-There are numerous interdependencies in military options as well.
-For example, the many issues in logistics and troop movements beginning with the manufacturer all the way to the warrior in the field.

-In the commercial example below, if the unit sales variable becomes 11 instead of 10, the resulting revenue may not simply be \$35.
+For instance, if the unit sales variable becomes 11 instead of 10, the resulting revenue may not simply be \$35.
 The net revenue may actually decrease due to an increase in variable cost per unit while the sale price may actually be slightly lower to accommodate this increase in unit sales.
 Ignoring these interdependencies will reduce the accuracy of the model.